 Buffy: Nothing! —Hi!

 - Swapped Roles: With Buffy and Xander losing their identities, Willow becomes the leader of the gang for the episode, with Angel and Cordelia as her backup.
 While Angel is a constant in this regard, Willow and Cordelia are typically the Damsel in Distress to Buffy's Action Girl.

 - Talking Is a Free Action: Spike grabbing Buffy and leaning in for the kill.
 Elsewhere, Giles has ample time to interrogate Ethan, figure out that he needs to destroy the statue to break the spell, raise the bust on high, and shatter it.
 When we cut back to the warehouse, Spike still hasn't bitten down.

 - This Is Something He's Got to Do Himself: Giles sending Willow out of Ethan's shop so she won't have to see what comes next.

 - Thou Shalt Not Kill Muggles: Xander, his toy gun now replaced with a real military-issue rifle, is shooting at some demonic targets.
 A short demon happens by, and Xander takes aim — but Willow warns him that there's still a little kid in there.

-- Took a Level in Badass: Xander.
-Permanently, just because he chose a soldier guy as his costume.
-The experience and memory he retains as an army dude throughout the rest of the series becomes a true asset to the Scooby Gang on several occasions.
+- Took a Level in Badass: Xander, just because he chose a soldier guy as his costume.
+The experience and memory he retains as an army dude throughout most of the series becomes a true asset to the Scooby Gang on several occasions.
 Though he's still Xander.